collinlowing/cop4534-p1/Google_tests/googletest/docs/gmock_cook_book.md

 interleave.
 If this is a problem, you should add proper synchronization logic to `action1` and `action2` to make the test thread-safe.

-Also, remember that `DefaultValue<T>` is a global resource that potentially affects *all* living mock objects in your program.
+Also, remember that `DefaultValue<Type>` is a global resource that potentially affects *all* living mock objects in your program.
 Naturally, you won't want to mess with it from multiple threads or when there still are mocks in action.